Enrichment

 Due to our pupils’ learning needs, (and the need to make the curriculum multi-sensory and practical), our child-centered approach and the priority we give to promoting the personal and individual development of our pupils, enriching activities are an often an integral part of the curriculum offer.

-The Duke of Edinburgh’s Award is a nationally recognized programme that helps young people develop independence, resilience, and key life skills through a series of structured challenges.
+The Duke of Edinburgh’s Award is a nationally recognised programme that helps young people develop independence, resilience, and key life skills through a series of structured challenges.
 At Ormiston Queensmill Academy, we adapt the Award to ensure it is accessible, meaningful, and enriching for all our learners.

-Activities are designed to promote communication, self-confidence, cooperation and self regulation.
+Activities are designed to promote communication, self-confidence, cooperation and self-regulation.
 In Year 14, students are offered to take part in a residential trip where they complete the final Expedition section of the Award.
 This carefully supported experience gives them the chance to put together the skills learn during the programme as well as work as a team, develop problem-solving skills, and enjoy the challenge of an overnight stay in a new environment.

 For our students, the Duke of Edinburgh’s Award is not only an achievement but also a powerful tool for personal growth and preparation for adulthood.